LuciAkirami/LuciAkirami/README.md

 - 🦀 **Rust Explorer:** I've just started out with Rust and I'm excited about its potential.
 Currently, I'm exploring this crab and trying to build something from it.

-- 🌐 **JavaScript Lover:** Web development has always fascinated me.
+- 🌐 **JavaScript/Typescript Lover:** Web development has always fascinated me.
 I enjoy creating interactive and visually appealing web applications using JavaScript and its various frameworks.

 ### 🔧 My Tech Stack